NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsR.clean.rst

 | Location | DJToolkit 1.16                                                    |
 +----------+-------------------------------------------------------------------+

-The address given is assumed to be the address of a chunk of common heap as allocated earlier in the program by `RESERVE\_HEAP <KeywordsR.clean.html#reserve-heap>`__.
+The address given is assumed to be the address of a chunk of common heap as allocated earlier in the program by :ref:`reserve-heap`.
 In order to avoid crashing the QL when an invalid address is given, RELEASE\_HEAP checks first that there is a flag at address-4 and if so, clears the flag and returns the memory back to the  system.
 If the flag is not there, or if the area has already been released, then a bad parameter error will occur.

 It is more efficient to RELEASE\_HEAP in the opposite order to that in which it was reserved and will help to avoid heap fragmentation.

 **CROSS-REFERENCE**

-See `RESERVE\_HEAP <KeywordsR.clean.html#reserve-heap>`__\ , below, for an example of use.
+See :ref:`reserve-heap`\ , below, for an example of use.

 -------

+..  _release-task:

 RELEASE\_TASK
 =============